 Step 2: Reduce Friction

 Once you've chosen your tools, make them front-and-center in your workspace.
 Put them on your taskbar, bind hotkeys, pin them to your phone's dock.
-The goal here is to make it take less than ten seconds to add an input.
+The goal here is to make it take less than five seconds to add an input.
 Any more, and the app will be too awkward to use in most cases.
 Beware trivial inconveniences.

 Example.
 My tools are all webapps, so I bookmarked them at the top level of my bookmarks bar.
 They also have iOS apps, so I put them on the front page of my phone.